Primordial Quark Stars Made of Long-lived False Vacuum

-The dynamical first-order phase diagram with the temperature $T$ and the quark chemical potential $\mu$ is shown in Fig. \ref{phase}.
-The red boundary line of the quark matter region represents the static first-order phase transition line with the critical end point (CEP) at $\mu=0.2824$ GeV and $T=0.04649$ GeV indicated by the red star, i.e., the curve of the critical temperature $T_c$ as a function of the quark chemical potential $\mu$.
-When the temperature cools down to the critical temperature, the first-order phase transition in the high $\mu$ region does not start immediately because the high potential barrier induced by high chemical potential suppresses the nucleation process \cite{Shaojd2024long}, as schematized in Fig. \ref{potential}.
-The supercooled quark matter therefore remains as false vacuum in regions below the red line.
-The supercooling of the quark matter is constrained by two factors.
+We further constrain the supercooling by two factors.
 First, the total surface pressure of a compact star must be positive.
 The green boundary line marks the relation $T(\mu)$ for which the total pressure vanishes.
-The region below the green line (shaded darker gray) therefore has negative total pressure and is astrophysically unstable.
+The region below the green line (shaded gray) therefore has negative total pressure and is astrophysically unstable.
 Second, the nucleation rate of the false vacuum must be sufficiently low.
-The red ring at $\mu=0.30066$ GeV and $T=0.0204$ GeV indicates the vicinity where the lifetime of $1$ km$^3$ false vacuum is around the age of the Universe, i.e., around $10^{10}$ years.
-In addition, the lifetime of $1$ m$^3$ false vacuum is around $10^{10}$ years at $\mu=0.30052$ GeV and $T=0.206$ GeV and around $10^{-15}$ years at $\mu=0.3$ GeV and $T=0.0213$ GeV.
-Thus the false vacuum in the lighter gray region is ephemeral and will release the vacuum energy in an extremely short time.
-The longevous false vacuum in the green region is expected to have lifetimes exceeding $10^{10}$ years and therefore tends to persist as stars cool.
-By contrast, surface hadronization in compact objects hotter than about $20.6$ MeV is inevitable and will convert quark stars into hybrid stars or destroy the false vacuum nuggets.
+The red ring at $\mu=0.3019$ GeV and $T=0.0155$ GeV indicates the vicinity where the lifetime of $1$ km$^3$ false vacuum is around the age of the Universe, i.e., around $10^{10}$ years.
+In addition, false vacuum in the cyan region is ephemeral and will inevitably release the vacuum energy in an extremely short time.
+By contrast, the long-lived false vacuum in the green region have lifetimes exceeding $10^{10}$ years and therefore tends to persist as temperature cools.